Destinations Italy Umbria & Le Marche

 Genga, Marche

-A vast cave system in central Le Marche — one of the largest in Europe.
-The standard tour is 75 minutes through the Grotta Grande del Vento; the "Avventura" tours go further, with helmets and ropes, and need booking weeks out.
-Cold inside (14°C year-round); bring a jacket.
+A vast cave system in central Le Marche, a vast karst system.
+The standard tour is 75 minutes through the Grotta Grande del Vento; the 'Avventura' tours go further, with helmets and ropes, and need booking weeks out.
+Cold inside (14°C year-round), so bring a jacket.

 €18 standardCold insideOpen year-round